Totally immersed in what we do. We live and breathe family law

 If you are considering divorcing either in Hong Kong or in England and Wales, it is advisable to seek independent legal advice from lawyers in both jurisdictions who will be able to provide you with tailored advice appropriate to your situation as to the divorce process, your financial entitlements and children matters.

-Should you have any questions arising from this blog, please do not hesitate to contact me (ejc@raydensolicitors.co.uk) or my colleagues at Rayden Solicitors.
+Should you have any questions arising from this blog, please do not hesitate to contact me (ejc@raydensolicitors.co.uk) or one of our specialist divorce lawyers at Rayden Solicitors.

 Need Help And Advice?